freifunk-luebeck/site-ffhl/.gitlab/merge_request_templates/Firmware-Release.md

 - [ ] Build Firmware / Run CI.
 (Firmware for rollout should be build on trusted hardware)
 - [ ] Visually check that `output/images/*` and the contents of `output/images/sysupgrade/{stable,beta}.manifest` looks fine.
+- [ ] make sure, all desired targets were built
 - [ ] copy output images to srv01

 ## Beta Release